SumoLogic/sumologic-documentation/docs/manage/manage-subscription/sumo-logic-flex-accounts.md

 To drill into usage data, do the following:

-1. In the Usage Details panel, drag your cursor over the graph intervals you want to analyze in greater detail.
+1. In the **Usage Details** panel, drag your cursor over the graph intervals you want to analyze in greater detail.
 1. To scroll through the data, click the Zoom (magnifying glass) icon to toggle On the Pan feature, then select the background and drag your cursor to the left and right.
-Optionally, hover the cursor over an area on the chart to view a pop-up with detailed information.
+Optionally, you can hover the cursor over an area on the chart to view a pop-up with detailed information.

 ### Monitoring Promotional Credit usage​